High-dimensional regression with potential prior information on variable importance: Numerical experiments

 \section{Numerical experiments}

-In this section we explore the properties of our approach in a range of scenarios, using both simulated and real data.
+In this section we explore the properties of our nested regression approach in a range of scenarios, using both simulated and real data.
 In Section~\ref{sec:ordersims} we consider different levels of `informativeness' in the orderings, and the effect that this has on the prediction error of the final model.
-Section~\ref{sec:riboprost} explores the effect of grid size, using two real datasets.
+Section~\ref{sec:riboprost} explores the effect of varying the number of subsets $K$ using two real datasets.
 Sections~\ref{sec:corrupted}~and~\ref{sec:missing} again use real data, this time exploring how our approach can be used with missing or corrupted data.
 Lastly, in Section~\ref{sec:realdata} we run our method on a dataset to predict avocado prices, illustrating the use of our approach in a time series context.
-For our order-regression approach, we use the Lasso with $5$-fold cross-validation and the default grid of 100 tuning parameters as chosen by \texttt{glmnet} on the full model $S_1$.
-In addition, we choose $\lambda_{\sq}$ Algorithm~\ref{alg:lasso} as indicated in Section~\ref{sec:lasso}.
+For our nested regression approach, we use the Lasso with $5$-fold cross-validation and the default grid of 100 tuning parameters as chosen by \texttt{glmnet} on the full model $S_1$.